 - go home while on study leave and it exceeds 12 months.

-Submit an intermission application (pdf 44kb) to Student Services.
+Submit an intermission application form (pdf, 0.15 mb) to Student Services.

 To avoid financial and academic penalties, apply for intermission:

 - during the re-enrolment period (for the next academic year)

 - before the census date, if you decide to take a break once the semester has started.